mark-watson/haskell_book/manuscript/kgcreator.md

 ## Wrapup for Automating the Creation of Knowledge Graphs

-The code in this chapter will provide yuo with a good start for creating both test knowledge graphs and for generating data for production.
+The code in this chapter will provide you with a good start for creating both test knowledge graphs and for generating data for production.
 In practice, generated data should be reviewed before use and additional data manually generated as needed.
 It is good practice to document required manual changes because this documentation can be used in the requirements for updating the code in this chapter to more closely match your knowledge graph requirements.